thundergolfer/thundergolfer.github.io/collections/_posts/2022-11-13-personal-dashboard-with-modal-webhooks.md

 ## Getting access to Spotify

-For the web endpoint to up-to-date Spotify listening info to client's, it needs to authenticate against Spotify's APIs and access my private account data.
+For the web endpoint provide to up-to-date listening stats to client's, it needs to authenticate against Spotify's APIs and access my private account data.

 Getting this done will require creating a Spotify developer app, setting a Modal secret, and crudely implementing